Narayan-Chowdhary/indigohack-flightstatus/README.md

        npm install
        ```

-2. Create a `.env` file and add credentials:
+2. Create a `.env` file and add credentials Also you can check .env.example file in backend branch:
     ```plaintext
     MONGODB_URI="Your MongoDB URI"
     PORT=5050 # or any port of your choice